OsirisML/OsirisML/README.md

 7. Test a model on unseen CSV data.
 Run `python3 testmodel.py` for usage.

 -> This is how you would actually use a model to **passively** identify operating systems on unseen data.
-The PCAP data would need to be transformed into a .csv with `./preprocessing/process_pcap.sh`, which shows usage.
+The *.pcap* data would need to be transformed into a .csv with `./preprocessing/process_pcap.sh`, which shows usage.

 # Results with CIC-IDS2017 Dataset

 Replicating section 5.2 with xgboost saw an Accuracy score of **84.91%** with an F1 Score of **82.96%**

-This was run on *Friday-Working-Hours.pcap* from `http://205.174.165.80/CICDataset/CIC-IDS-2017/Dataset/CIC-IDS-2017/PCAPs/`, which is a 8.2 gb PCAP file.
+This was run on *Friday-WorkingHours.pcap* from `http://205.174.165.80/CICDataset/CIC-IDS-2017/Dataset/CIC-IDS-2017/PCAPs/`, which is a 8.2 gb *.pcap* file.

 Data split: 80% Training/validation, 20% testing.

-To create the appropriate labels use tcpdump to separate the source IP addresses into 13 separate `.pcap` files, then run the label generation script provided in the paper above.
+To create the appropriate labels use tcpdump to separate the source IP addresses into 13 separate *.pcap* files, then run the label generation script provided in the paper above.

 Here is the table provided by University of New Brunswick, which is are the default OSes in `preprocessing/tcp_dump.sh`:
 - Web server 16 Public: 192.168.10.50, 205.174.165.68